ojilles/jilles.net/_posts/2014-10-03-introducing-graphite-news.md

 ------------
 Once you get to a decent sized Graphite instance it starts to be harder to keep up with what *new* data is being added with the last application or service release that just went live.
+With tens or hundreds of technologists working on dozens of services, Graphite-News hopes to fill up any communication gaps around new functionality that your organization launched or to keep your operational dashboards current.

 The current crop of Graphite dashboards ([Tessera](http://urbanairship.com/blog/2014/06/30/introducing-tessera-a-graphite-frontend),